-- (1) The purpose of the evaluation is to provide the Commission members with a framework for evaluating the performance of the Commission and for identifying any concerns or suggestions the Commission members may have. - (2) The Commission is responsible for completing a self-evaluation at least once annually. - (3) The Chair will initiate the evaluation process. - (4) The Commission may retain a third party to provide support to the evaluation process. - (5) Commission Evaluation Process and Timeline - (a) Annually, during the second calendar quarter of the evaluation year, the Chair or his designee will distribute a copy of the Commission Evaluation Discussion Guide ("CEDG") to each Commission member. - (b) The Commission may review the CEDG and make modifications, as appropriate, at any time.
+- (1) The purpose of the evaluation is to provide the Commission members with a framework for evaluating the performance of the Commission and for identifying any concerns or suggestions the Commission members may have. - (2) The Commission is responsible for completing a self-evaluation at least once annually. - (3) The Chair will initiate the evaluation process. - (4) The Commission may retain a third party to provide support to the evaluation process.

+(5) Commission Evaluation Process and Timeline

+- (a) Annually, during the second calendar quarter of the evaluation year, the Chair or his designee will distribute a copy of the Commission Evaluation Discussion Guide ("CEDG") to each Commission member. - (b) The Commission may review the CEDG and make modifications, as appropriate, at any time.
 Any changes to the CEDG should be made before Commission members receive the evaluations for a fiscal year.
-To ensure efficiency in the evaluation process, changes to the CEDG that are submitted after the Chair has distributed the CEDG to the Commission will not be effective until the next year's evaluation. - (c) Commission members will complete the CEDG within two weeks and return them to the Chair or his designated third party. - (d) The Chair or his designated third party will prepare and present a draft summary report of the completed CEDG forms by the close of the second calendar quarter of the evaluation year. - (e) The Chair will present the draft summary report of the evaluations to the Commission members and facilitate a discussion of the results. - (f) The Commission's discussions regarding the evaluation summary may be held in executive session to the extent permitted by state law. - (g) The Chair will compile conclusions and recommendations based on the draft evaluation summary report and the Commission's discussion. - (h) The Chair will provide a summary of conclusions and recommendations, which will be recorded in the minutes of the next regular Commission meeting.
+To ensure efficiency in the evaluation process, changes to the CEDG that are submitted after the Chair has distributed the CEDG to the Commission will not be effective until the next year's evaluation. - (c) Commission members will complete the CEDG within two weeks and return them to the Chair or his designated third party. - (d) The Chair or his designated third party will prepare and present a draft summary report of the completed CEDG forms by the close of the second calendar quarter of the evaluation year. - (e) The Chair will present the draft summary report of the evaluations to the Commission members and facilitate a discussion of the results. - (f) The Commission's discussions regarding the evaluation summary may be held in executive session to the extent permitted by state law. - (g) The Chair will compile conclusions and recommendations based on the draft evaluation summary report and the Commission's discussion.